Guide to Cat Eye Problems

 If drugs cannot reduce IOP levels in

 Although most cats are vaccinated for this virus as kittens, it is still possible that the vaccination didn't take hold or booster shots where not administered in the 1 to 3 year interval recommended.
 This virus effects the eyes, nose and throat and could result in bacterial infections.

 Feline herpesvirus treatment includes prescription eye drops to address any resulting eye infections.
 If your cat is refusing to eat for a period of 3 days due to nasal congestion (cats only eat what they can smell), then feeding through a tube may be required.

 Keratoconjunctivitis sicca is a condition in which there is inadequate production of tears in the eye.
 The eyes are too dry and the corneas can be damaged.
 There is also the risk of ulcers (sores) on the eye.
 In some cases, this is a chronic infection, requiring long-term treatment.

 Keratoconjunctivitis sicca is one of the cat eye problems treated with artificial tears (eye drops that are formulated to resemble the composition of natural tears), tear stimulants, and anti-inflammatory eye drops.
 Oral anti-inflammatory medications may also be prescribed.

 Uveitis is an inflammation of the interior of the eye.
 Symptoms include redness of the eye, sensitivity to light (photophobia), blurred vision, and eye pain.
 Blindness can occur if it is not treated.

 Causes include infectious disease, including viral, bacterial, fungal, protozoal and rickettsial.

-Uveitis Treatment for Cat Eye InfectionUveitis is treated with glucocorticoid steroid eye drops, such as betamethasone, dexamethasone, or prednisolone.
+Uveitis is treated with glucocorticoid steroid eye drops, such as betamethasone, dexamethasone, or prednisolone.
 Oral steroids, such as prednisone, may also be prescribed.

-After checking with your veterinarian, natural approaches to treatment contain herbal tincture and can effectively treat and prevent eye infections in cats as well as improve general eye and visual health.
+After checking with your veterinarian regardin any cat any problems, natural approaches to treatment contain herbal tincture and can effectively treat and prevent eye infections in cats as well as improve general eye and visual health.